How to Become a Pharmacist

 Pharmacists must pay attention to detail, ensuring the accuracy of the prescriptions they fill.

-Pharmacists must have a Doctor of Pharmacy (Pharm.D.) degree from an accredited school.
-They also must be licensed, which requires passing two exams.
+Pharmacists typically need a Doctor of Pharmacy (Pharm.D.) degree from an accredited pharmacy program.
+Every state requires pharmacists to be licensed.

 Pharm.D. programs usually take 4 years to finish, although some programs offer a 3-year option.
-A Pharm.D. program includes courses in pharmacology and medical ethics, as well as supervised work experiences in different settings, such as hospitals and retail pharmacies.
+Others admit high school graduates into a 6-year program.
+Pharm.D. programs include courses in sciences, pharmacology, and pharmacy law.
+Students also complete supervised work experiences, sometimes referred to as internships, in settings such as hospitals and retail pharmacies.

 Communication skills.
-Pharmacists frequently offer advice to customers.
-They might need to explain how to take a medicine, for example, and what its side effects are.
-They also need to offer clear direction to pharmacy technicians and interns.
+Pharmacists frequently must explain to patients about how to take medication and what its potential side effects are.
+They also may need to convey information to pharmacy technicians, interns, and other healthcare staff.

 Managerial skills.
-Pharmacists—particularly those who run a retail pharmacy— must have good managerial skills, including managing inventory and overseeing a staff.
+Pharmacists, particularly those who run a retail pharmacy, must have good leadership skills.
+These skills include ability to oversee inventory and direct staff.